dbellettini/UniversiboShibbolethBundle/README.md

 UniversiboShibbolethBundle
 ==========================
-This bundle's aim is to provide Shibboleth integration for your Symfony 2.1 or 2.2 project.
+This bundle's aim is to provide Shibboleth integration for your Symfony 2.1 or later project.

 Development status
 ------------------